ric0x101010/xivmicroparser/README.md

 1. Open ACT.
 2. Plugins > OverlayPlugin.dll > Add 'Mini Parse' with any name (e.g. XIVmicropaser).
 3. Read warning below.
-4. Go to the new tab (e.g. Totoro), and set url as above.
+4. Go to the new tab (e.g. XIVmicropaser), and set url as above.